reiryuki/Dolby-Atmos-OnePlus-8Visible-Magisk-Module/README.md

 # Dolby Atmos OnePlus 8 Visible Magisk Module

 ## DISCLAIMER
-- Dolby apps and blobs are owned by Dolby™.
+- OnePlus & Dolby apps and blobs are owned by OnePlus™ & Dolby™.
-- The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.
+- The MIT license specified here is for the Magisk Module, not for OnePlus & Dolby apps and blobs.

 ## Descriptions
 - Dolby Atmos soundfx equalizer ported from OnePlus 8 Visible (oneplus8visible) and integrated as a Magisk Module for all supported and rooted devices with Magisk